Cybercena/Netra/README.md

     Supported OS: Linux, windows and macOS.

-CyberEagle is a college project done for understanding how networking protocols and Nmap works.It was started from may 25, 2024
+Netra is a college project done for understanding how networking protocols and Nmap works.It was started from may 25, 2024.